Smorkster/Fetchalon/README.md

 <br>

 ## CodeInfo
+CodeInfo is a section of parameters to descript the function or tool.
+It is formated like PowerShell's Comment Based Help.
+Most parameters are optional, but will make the function/tool easier to locate or will be more manageable.

+The "**State**" parameter must be listed in the section, otherwise no menuitem will be created, and the function or tool can not be launched.

-The CodeInfo _**must**_ be inside the '{}' brackets and before any code in functions, and before any code at the top of a tool script-file.
+For functions, the CodeInfo _**must**_ be inside the '{}' brackets and before any code in functions, and before any code at the top of a tool script-file.

+For tools the CodeInfo _**must**_ be at the start of the file.

 ### Parameters that can not be set in CodeInfo text
 These parameters will be taken from functionname, filename
   * **Name** - Name of the function/tool.
-This will be the name of functions, or the name of the file for scripts
+This will be the name of functions, or the name of the file for the tools psm1-file

 #### Reserved for internal use
-These are used for tools
+These are used by the main script for tools
   * **BaseDir** - Basedirectory of script file
   * **Localization** - File for localization for script
   * **PageObject** - Object for tool script to access controls and some default created lists